 Phase 1: Generator and cabin works will entail removal of the old generator and cabin and installation of a new and larger generator (88kVA) and larger cabin.
-Vegetation clearance may be required.
-The existing cabin's concrete base will be retained for the new cabin, but excavation works will be required to install the associated cables and ducting for the new cabin.
-Location for the new cabin has been agreed with Scottish Canals (landowner).
+Location for the new cabin will remain within the exisiting cabin location, which has been agreed with Scottish Canals (landowner).
+Vegetation clearance may be required, and due to the increase in the cabins size, excavation works will be required to install the foundation for the new cabin and associated cables and ducting.

-Phase 2: Hydraulic installation works will entail replacement of HPU pack incorporating duty and standby motor/pump sets.
+Phase 2: HPU pack installation works will entail replacement of HPU pack incorporating duty and standby motor/pump sets.
 Hydraulic hard lines will be replaced with separate single feed and return from/to HPU.
-Rams and wedge sensors will be replaced with new rams which have built-in linear transducer sensors.
-Scaffold for access to the underside of the bridge will be required.
+Rams and sliding block sensors will be replaced with new rams which have built-in linear transducer sensors.
 These works will be completed during the closed season on the Caledonian Canal.